Skip to content

 Final Thoughts on Montane Minimus Lite

-What waterproof running jacket do you use?
-Please drop a comment below if you have any thoughts or recommendations.
+What waterproof running jacket are you currently using?
+Drop a comment below if you have any thoughts, questions, or alternative recommendations!

 Leave a Reply